Android-PowerUser/Test/README.md

 Correct implementation of MediaProjection (Create screenshots for Gemini).
 Almost finished code in the screenshot branch.
 The current workaround is to trigger a screenshot via the accessibility service.
 However, this leads to the thumbnail.

+#### Note

+If you in your Google account identified as under 18, you need an adult account because Google is (unreasonably) denying you the API key.

 ###### For the Google crawler
 <script type="application/ld+json">
 {